mattwparas/steel/docs/src/foundations/bindings_scopes.md

 defining function bindings (more on that later) or constants, there must be a better way for local bindings.

-Steel has two ways to do it: one is a Lisp classic, `let` bindings, and another one is Steel-specific local scope `define`.
+Coming from Scheme, Steel has two ways to do it: one is a Lisp classic, `let` bindings, and the other is local scope `define`.

 #### `let`